imossama/imossama/README.md

 ### 👋🏻 About me

 <p>
 I am a results-oriented junior software engineer with a solid foundation in programming, networking, and database management.
-I possess a keen ability to translate complex ideas into functional software solutions.
+I possess a keen ability to translate ideas into functional software solutions.
 Committed to continuous learning, I am eager to contribute to innovative projects and grow within a dynamic team.
 </p>

 ### 💻 Skills and Tools